-Let me preface this tip with the disclaimer that people who have NOT been burned in the depths of depression hell to the point where death or self-harm appears to be the only form of solace, may disagree with the advice I am about to give.
+Let me preface this tip with the disclaimer that people who have NOT been burned in the depths of depression-hell to the point where death or self-harm appears to be the only form of solace, may disagree with the advice I am about to give.
 But for those of you who HAVE been there, I am pretty sure you will find that this technique can help you to get through those days of hell, like it recently helped me.

-I had a HORRIBLE day a few weeks ago.
+I had a horrible day a few weeks ago.
 So much so that for the first time in over a year, I felt the petrifying feeling of numbness that came with my old suicidal ideations, and I started to reflexively dissociate.
 When this feeling crept in I fought to ignore it with all my might!
 I didn’t want to admit to myself that it was even possible for me to still feel that way.
-Logically, it made sense that because thoughts of suicide had been my automatic response to traumatic emotions for so long, that of course my brain would automatically jump to that same permanent option to remove myself from those emotions when they appeared again.
-Death was my out for so long!
+Logically, it made sense that because thoughts of suicide had been my automatic response to traumatic emotions for so long, that of course my brain would jump to that same permanent option to remove myself from those emotions when they appeared again.
+Death was my ‘out’ for so long!
 And just like a smell can trigger a memory in a second, feelings can trigger emotional responses just as quickly.

-Then something amazing happened.
+Then out of nowhere, something amazing happened.
 Something simple, but so powerful!
 While the devil was winning and my mind was spinning…the angel would whisper, ‘Not Yet’.
 The devil would remind me how easy it would be to stop the pain…and the angel would whisper, ‘Not Yet’.
 The devil would pull me so deeply into my sorrow that I believed that I was sick enough to hurt myself…then the angel would whisper, ‘Not Yet’.
 The devil would try to convince me that one drink would be ok, and that no one would know!…then the angel would whisper, ‘Not Yet’.
-Minute by excruciating minute, I told myself, ‘Not Yet’, and minute by minute, the pain went away, until I was strong enough to turn to the devil and scream, ‘No!’.
+Minute by excruciating minute, I told myself, ‘Not Yet’, and minute by minute, the suicidal pain went away, until finally I was strong enough to turn to the devil and scream, ‘No!’.

-While in a hell that contains no logic, I knew I could say ‘yes’ to killing myself IF I wanted to, and that’s where those of you who have never been in this hell may not like this technique because ‘yes’ is an option.
-But having a ‘yes’, option does not at all mean I suggest the implementation of it – it’s just simply an option.
-To you, ‘No’ to suicide may be the immediate, and only possible option; but luckily, you’ve never been to hell.
+While in a hell that contains no logic, I knew I could say ‘yes’ to killing myself IF I wanted to, and that’s where those of you who have never been in this hell may not like this technique because ‘yes’ is an option for delusional minds.
+But having a ‘yes’, option does not at all mean I suggest the implementation of it – but it’s important to be realistic and honest and accept that when I’m suicidal, ‘yes’, is a very loud option.
+To you, ‘No’, to suicide may be the immediate, and only possible option; but luckily, that means you’ve never been to hell.

 ‘Not Yet’, allowed me to remain on earth until my deluded irrational thinking subsided.
 ‘Not Yet’, let me play the tape to the end and remind myself how amazing life is now.
 In short, ‘Not Yet’, gave me the time I needed with my angel. ❤